Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 He’d need to get Vemik *properly* on-team someday.

 Daar turned to First Fang.
-“Start pullin’ out.
+"Start pullin’ out.
 All’a you.
-My honor guard can stay if ‘ya insist. **move!!”**
+My honor guard can stay if ‘ya insist. **move!!"**

 The honor guard remained, naturally.
 Everyone else banged out in groups, piling themselves as tight-packed into the arrays as they could manage, **thump-thump-thump.**

-“We’ve still gotta get that door open.”
+"We’ve still gotta get that door open."

-“We’re on it.”
+"We’re on it."
 Hoeff was up among the rafters now too, directing the crew as they ripped and banged around each conduit, set the charges, and moved on.
-Adam’s job was to haul shit up and hand it off to Genn, their “runner” up in the ceiling.
+Adam’s job was to haul shit up and hand it off to Genn, their "runner" up in the ceiling.

 It took ten fuckin’ *agonizing* minutes to get the charges planted.
 Meanwhile, what was left of the Alphas had found them from presumably the other end of the station.
 Daar was now a single-man god of murder.
 Too fast, too big, too deadly.
 Alpha after Alpha fell before him as he tossed them around like wet sacks of meat.